apasqualotto-glitch/ProjectTilesDashboard/replit.md

 5. **Timeline View**: Chronological activity view showing updates across all tiles
 6. **Import/Export**: JSON-based data portability for backup and migration
 7. **Dark Mode**: Toggle between light and dark themes
-8. **Weather Widget**: Mock weather display in header (designed for future API integration)
+8. **Weather Widget**: Real-time weather display using Open-Meteo API with geolocation support

 ### Notable Architectural Decisions

-**localStorage Over Backend**: The decision to use localStorage enables zero-configuration deployment and instant data persistence without server infrastructure.
-Trade-off: data is device-specific and not synchronized across devices.

-**Context Over Redux**: For this single-page application with relatively simple state (tiles, photos, settings), React Context provides sufficient state management without the boilerplate of Redux.
-The AppContext centralizes all CRUD operations and provides a clean API to components.
+**PostgreSQL with Slug Compatibility**: The database schema uses serial integer IDs internally but includes slug fields (string identifiers like "research", "photos") for backward compatibility with the localStorage architecture.
+This enables a gradual migration from client-side to server-side persistence.

+**Context for Frontend, API for Backend**: The frontend uses React Context (AppContext) for local state management, while the backend provides a REST API for persistent storage.
+This hybrid approach allows the frontend to continue working with localStorage while the backend infrastructure is ready for migration.

 **Quill for Rich Text**: ReactQuill chosen for its balance of features vs. complexity.
 It provides essential formatting (bold, italic, lists, headings) while outputting clean HTML suitable for preview rendering.

-**Base64 for Photos**: Photos stored as Base64 strings in localStorage rather than using IndexedDB or external storage.
-This simplifies the architecture but limits practical photo count due to localStorage size constraints (typically 5-10MB).
+**Base64 for Photos**: Photos stored as Base64 strings in both localStorage and database.
+This simplifies the architecture but limits practical photo count due to size constraints (typically 5-10MB in localStorage, larger limits in PostgreSQL).

 **Icon Migration Pattern**: The app includes logic to migrate from emoji-based icons to Lucide icon names, demonstrating a pattern for schema evolution in localStorage-based apps.

+**Version History via Snapshots**: Each tile update creates a complete snapshot in the tile_versions table before applying changes.
+This simple append-only pattern enables easy restoration without complex diff algorithms.

+**Open-Meteo Weather API**: Real-time weather data fetched from Open-Meteo's free API (10k calls/day, no authentication) with geolocation support and comprehensive fallback handling.

 ## External Dependencies